-A nursery was established adjacent to the experimental field so that transplanting could be performed rapidly in order to minimise seedling injury.
-Twelve-day-old single seedlings were uprooted from the nursery, their roots dipped in the respective Streptomyces strains broth (containing 10^8 CFU ml-1) for 45 min and transplanted on 3rd January 2011 at a spacing of 25×25 cm.
-Rice plants were inoculated with the actinomycetes (1000 ml; 10^8 CFU ml-1) once in 15 days until the flowering stage along with the irrigation water.
-The recommended dose of NPK (120, 60 and 40 kg ha-1, respectively) was supplied through compost, vermicompost and organic manures mixed with cow dung and straw.
+A nursery was established adjacent to the experimental field so that transplanting could be performed rapidly in order to minimize seedling injury.
+Twelve-day-old single seedlings were uprooted from the nursery, their roots dipped in the respective Streptomyces strains broth (containing 108 CFU ml-1) for 45min and transplanted on 3rd Jan 2011 at a spacing of 25x25cm.
+Rice plants were inoculated with the actinomycetes (1000ml; 108 CFU ml-1) once in 15 days until the flowering stage along with the irrigation water.
+The recommended dose of NPK (120, 60 and 40kg ha-1, respectively) was supplied through compost, vermicompost and organic manures mixed with cow dung and straw.
 The plots were weeded by Cono-weeder at 10, 20 and 30 days after transplanting (DAT).
-Water management was done as recommended for the SRI method, that is, the alternate wetting and drying method of irrigation.
-After panicle initiation, all the plots were kept flooded with a thin layer of water (1-2 cm), and all were drained at 15 days before harvest.
+Water management was done as recommended for the SRI method, i.e. the alternate wetting and drying method of irrigation.
+After panicle initiation, all the plots were kept flooded with a thin layer of water (1-2cm), and all were drained at 15 days before harvest.

-The crop was harvested manually on 31st May 2011 and observed for plant height, number of tillers (m^{-2}) , panicle length, panicle weight, filled grain number, filled grain weight, 1000 seed weight, grain yield, stover yield and total dry matter.
-Root samples were collected from the top 15 cm soil profile and analysed for root length density (EPSON expression $1640 \times$, Japan), volume and dry weight (dried in an oven at 70° C for 48 h).
-Soil samples were collected from 0 to 15 cm soil profile at 75 DAT and at harvesting.
-These were analysed for soil chemistry (% organic carbon, available phosphorous and total nitrogen as per the protocols of Nelson and Sommers 1982; Olsen and Sommers 1982; Novozamsky, Houba, Van, and van Vark 1983, respectively) and biological analysis (dehydrogenase activity, microbial biomass nitrogen and microbial biomass carbon as per Casida 1977; Brooks et al. 1985; Anderson and Domsch 1989, respectively).
-For actinomycete counts, the soil samples (10 g) were serially suspended in 90 ml of physiological saline (0.85% NaCl) in a flask and placed on an orbital shaker (at 100 rpm with 25 mm throw) at room temperature $(28+2^{\circ}C)$ for 1 h.
-At the end of shaking, the soil samples were serially diluted 10-fold up to 10^6 dilution with physiological saline.
-Dilutions 10^4-10^6 were plated on starch casein agar by the spread plate technique and incubated at $28 + 2^{\circ}C$ for five days.
+The crop was harvested manually on 31st May 2011 and observed for plant height, number of tillers m-2, panicle length, panicle weight, filled grain number, filled grain weight, 1000 seed weight, grain yield, stover yield and total dry matter.
+Root samples were collected from the top 15cm soil profile and analyzed for root length density (EPSON expression1640x, Japan), volume and dry weight (dried in an oven at 70°C for 48h).
+Soil samples were collected from 0 to 15cm soil profile at 75 DAT and at harvesting.
+These were analyzed for soil chemistry (% organic carbon, available phosphorous and total nitrogen as per the protocols of Nelson and Sommers 1982; Olsen and Sommers 1982 and Novozamsky et al. 1983, respectively) and biological analysis (dehydrogenase activity, microbial biomass nitrogen and microbial biomass carbon as per Casida 1977, Brooks et al. 1985 and Anderson and Domsch 1989, respectively).
+For actinomycete counts, the soil samples (10g) were serially suspended in 90ml of physiological saline (0.85% NaCl) in a flask and placed on an orbital shaker (at 100 rpm with 25mm throw) at room temperature ($28\pm2^{\circ}$ C) for 1h.
+At the end of shaking, the soil samples were serially diluted ten-fold up to 10^{6} dilution with physiological saline.
+Dilutions 10^{4} - 10^{6} were plated on starch casein agar by the spread plate technique and incubated at $28\pm2^{\circ}$ C for five days.
 At the end of incubation, the actinomycete colonies were enumerated and compared with the control.